Requirements for public apps on Shopify

 The requirements in this section apply to all public apps.
 Depending on how your app is configured, it might also need to meet the requirements in the Specific requirements for certain app configurations section below.

-The following app types aren't permitted on the app store:
+The following app types aren't permitted on the Shopify App Store:

 - Apps that act as a payment gateway, or apps that modify an existing payment gateway - Our Hosted Payment SDK was designed to let payment processors integrate with the Shopify checkout.
 All payment processors must use this SDK and are not eligible to be listed on the Shopify App Store.